-“Low humidity depletes your skin of moisture,” he explains.
+“Low humidity depletes your skin of moisture,” he said.
 “In winter, we’re also more likely to use indoor heat.
 As a result, skin is left feeling dry, tight, and uncomfortable.”

 Cranking up your thermostat is understandable in chilly weather, but if you keep the heat blasting even while snoozing, try a humidifier.

 How you sleep also makes a difference.
-Tossing and turning can form lines and wrinkles, says the doctor.
+Tossing and turning can form lines and wrinkles, said the doctor.

 Aging in the Office